-Dr Srinivas Popuri (Research
+Dr Srinivas Popuri was a

-Associate) is funded by the Leverhulme Trust to investigate reduced d0
+thermoelectrics based on abundant elements. and by the Leverhulme Trust to investigate reduced d0

 transition metal oxides as promising thermoelectric materials.
+He nows

 Dr Ruth Downie defended her PhD thesis